gardener/gardener/docs/extensions/provider-local.md

    _We don't install any CSI plugin into the shoot cluster yet, hence, there is no persistent storage for shoot clusters._

-3. No support for ETCD backups.

-   _We have not yet implemented the [`BackupBucket`](backupbucket.md)/[`BackupEntry`](backupentry.md) extension API, hence, there is no support for ETCD backups._

-4. No owner TXT `DNSRecord`s (hence, no ["bad-case" control plane migration](../proposals/17-shoot-control-plane-migration-bad-case.md)).
+3. No owner TXT `DNSRecord`s (hence, no ["bad-case" control plane migration](../proposals/17-shoot-control-plane-migration-bad-case.md)).

    _In order to realize DNS (see [Implementation Details](#implementation-details) section below), the `/etc/hosts` file is manipulated.
 This does not work for TXT records.
 In the future, we could look into using [CoreDNS](https://coredns.io/) instead._

-5. No load balancers for Shoot clusters.
+4. No load balancers for Shoot clusters.

    _We have not yet developed a `cloud-controller-manager` which could reconcile load balancer `Service`s in the shoot cluster.
 Hence, when the gardenlet's `ReversedVPN` feature gate is disabled then the `kube-system/vpn-shoot` `Service` must be manually patched (with `{"status": {"loadBalancer": {"ingress": [{"hostname": "vpn-shoot"}]}}}`) to make the reconciliation work._

-6. Only one shoot cluster possible when gardenlet's `APIServerSNI` feature gate is disabled.
+5. Only one shoot cluster possible when gardenlet's `APIServerSNI` feature gate is disabled.

    _When [`APIServerSNI`](../proposals/08-shoot-apiserver-via-sni.md) is disabled then gardenlet uses load balancer `Service`s in order to expose the shoot clusters' `kube-apiserver`s.
 Typically, local Kubernetes clusters don't support this.
 In this case, the local extension uses the host IP to expose the `kube-apiserver`, however, this can only be done once._

-7. Dependency-Watchdog cannot be enabled.
+6. Dependency-Watchdog cannot be enabled.

    _The `dependency-watchdog` needs to be able to resolve the shoot cluster's DNS names.
 It is not yet able to do so, hence, it cannot be enabled._

-9. `Ingress`es exposed in the seed cluster are not reachable.
+7. `Ingress`es exposed in the seed cluster are not reachable.

    _There is no DNS resolution for the domains used for `Ingress`es in the seed cluster yet, hence, they are not reachable.
 Consequently, the [shoot node logging](../deployment/configuring_logging.md#enable-logs-from-the-shoots-node-systemd-services) feature does not work end-to-end._